When buying an online business, which is the better investment – buying one big online business, or buying multiple smaller internet businesses?

 So Larger Websites Are a Better Acquisition, Right?
 Not So Fast…

 You might read this and think larger websites are a better acquisition, but I’m not ready to say that yet.

 It’s true that larger websites are less risky since they have more room for error, and they tend to be more transferable.
 It’s also true that, while they are more complex, they don’t necessarily take more time to run.

 But they are still “all or nothing” investments.
 You simply can’t turn a blind eye towards the risk that comes with investing in just one large property.

 If risk was not a factor, then buying a large online business would easily be the better choice for any buyer.
-But, of course, risk is not only a factor, it is one of the key factors that drives website value.
+But

 So which strategy is better?
 For an experienced buyer who knows how to guage the riskiness of an online acquisition, they would probably be better off buying a large website.
 But for a relatively new buyer, or someone who may not feel as comfortable assessing risk, keeping the approach to small acquisitions may be a better option.